cosmos/cosmos-sdk/docs/core/upgrade.md

 })
 ```

-To learn more about configuring migration scripts, refer to this (guide)[../building-modules/upgrade.md].
+To learn more about configuring migration scripts for your modules, refer to this [guide](../building-modules/upgrade.md).

 ## Adding New Modules In Upgrades